 Regardless of which method you choose, it should support your advertiser’s use case.
 For example, you should use an HTTPS pixel method if your advertiser plans to place the pixel on a secure page.

 Lastly, sometimes it’s just not possible for an advertiser to store transaction IDs or properly handle browser cookies, due to the nature of the offer.
-For those offers, there’s the Postback with Affiliate ID method.
-This method uses the affiliate ID instead of the transaction ID for conversion validation, and subsequently has some limitations on reporting and session tracking.
+For those offers, there’s the Postback with Partner ID method.
+This method uses the partner ID instead of the transaction ID for conversion validation, and subsequently has some limitations on reporting and session tracking.

 Choosing an attribution method is something you do for every offer.
 Now that you have some background on the differences between server postback tracking and pixel tracking, you can focus your efforts on the method most relevant to your needs.